Build from Pain and Ortho Authority Kit

 - 4Review consult-to-treatment friction monthly so the authority layer compounds with real patient decision patterns.

 Pain and Ortho Authority Kit groups Pain & Ortho Answer Map and Pain & Ortho Decision Guide into a practical planning path for orthopedic surgeons, pain-management physicians, schedulers, referral coordinators, and office managers.
-Inside the AI Business Operating System, the kit helps owners connect the front door: AI receptionist systems, smart website intake, appointment booking, CRM routing, follow-up, review automation, and reactivation.
+Inside the AI Business Operating System, the kit helps owners connect the front door: AI receptionist systems, lead capture and follow-up, appointment booking, CRM routing, follow-up, review automation, and reactivation.

 Authority Goal